peroper/GlobalForester-API/README.md

 #### Flags

-- -p or --project, the ID of the Project that contains the Observation
+- -p or --project, the ID of the Project that contains the Observation.
 - -f or --filepath, the relative path to the shapefile.

 > If the shapefile is located in the default location for downloaded Observations the path would look like this: _shapefiles/observation_name_